 Stage 5 - Divide the pickling spice fairly evenly between the jars, especially the mini chillies.

 Stage 6 - Heat up the vinegar and sugar in a saucepan until the sugar is melted.
 The sugar in the vinegar is important to take away the sharpness of the vinegar.

 Stage 7 - Pour the hot vinegar over the onions and screw the lids on tightly.

 Stage 8 - Leave to mature in a cool, dark place for at least 6 weeks.

-But let’s go back to the pickling spice in Stage 5 for a moment.
-You’ll probably be able to find ready spiced vinegar, but for me it doesn’t taste as good and it really is very little fuss to make your own.
+But let's go back to the pickling spice in Stage 5 for a moment.
+You'll probably be able to find ready spiced vinegar, but for me it doesn't taste as good and it really is very little fuss to make your own.
 The whole spices in the liquid look pretty too.
-I often use this one but if it’s not available where you are, then you can always try making your own.
+I often buy the spices ready made but if you can't find them where you are, then you can always try making your own.